 Doulas need 24 hour childcare in place for their own children, and will make themselves available to you at a moments notice any time of the day or night.
 Sometimes doulas in training will provide their service for free exchange for the experience.
 Others will work out a plan with you based on your budget.
 Sometimes you can ‘pay’ your doula by doing something for her later on.
 (If your partner is good with a hammer for example, he could do some DIY jobs for her in return for her services.)
 There are also ways to get a doula for free if finances are really tight.
 A doula usually has only one client at a time although some take on more and share care with another doula in case of a birth clash.

 Postnatal doulas are also available to help you at home after the birth of your baby.
 Payable by the hour, these doulas ‘mother the mother’, and will do anything for you from making your supper, to hanging out your washing to cuddling the baby while you sleep.
 If all you need is a shoulder to cry on, she will be there to provide it.
 Maybe you like the idea of becoming a doula yourself!
 A very special friend has recently completed her training and is now madly happy being a doula – I know she would not be able to recommend doulaing enough.
 And it goes without saying that I do too 🙂

 Research shows that having a doula present at the birth can lead to:

-50% reduction in caesarean sections, 60% reduction in epidural requests, 20% shorter time in labour, 30% reduction in analgesia use, and 40% reduction rate of forceps and ventouse (vacuum).
+50% reduction in cesarean sections, 60% reduction in epidural requests, 20% shorter time in labor, 30% reduction in analgesia use, and 40% reduction rate of forceps and ventouse (vacuum).